smalot/php-ntlm/README.md

 Errors
 ======

 In case of "NTLMv2 response required.
-Please force your client to use NTLMv2." error, you have to authorize your browser to negotiate with NTLMv2 by setting "LMCompatibilityLevel" to 0 (dword: 0x00000000).
+Please force your client to use NTLMv2." error, you have to authorize your browser to negotiate with NTLMv2 by removing "LMCompatibilityLevel" entry.

-Open "regedit" and change/delete the following entry :
+Open "regedit" and delete the following entry:

 ````
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa\LMCompatibilityLevel